 Absorption and Flow

 Meaningful work, work that is genuinely connected to something beyond your paycheck and status, produces transcendence through absorption.
 The craftsman who disappears into the work, the scientist following a question that has taken hold of them, the teacher who is genuinely present with a student in the moment understanding breaks through: these are experiences of self-exceeding through engagement.
 The psychological researcher Mihaly Csikszentmihalyi called it flow: the condition in which challenge and capacity meet precisely, and the self-monitoring that usually runs in the background goes quiet.
-It is a secular description of a form of self-quieting that many traditions have tried to cultivate.
+It is a secular description of a form of self-quieting that many traditions have tried to practice.

 None of these experiences require belief in anything supernatural.
 They require only that you take them seriously: that you recognize the experience as informative rather than incidental, and that you structure your life to include access to it.
 The person who has arranged their life to eliminate all opportunity for transcendence, who lives in constant mediated connectivity, whose leisure is passive consumption, who has no sustained relationship with nature or art or love or absorbing work, has impoverished themselves in a dimension that has no obvious name but whose absence is felt.